vim-ctrlspace/vim-ctrlspace/README.md

 * Provides more API functions for custom tablines
 * Adds `g` and `G` for quick going to next/previous tab with selected file/buffer
-* Adds `:CtrlSpaceGoNext` and `:CtrlSpaceGoPrevious` commands for quick jumping to next/previous buffers without opening the plugin window.
+* Adds `:CtrlSpaceGoNext` and `:CtrlSpaceGoPrevious` commands for quick jumping to next/previous buffers without opening the plugin window

 If you want to try this new version please go to your plugin directory (assuming you have cloned it from Github, or Vundle did it for you) and enter following